John-Nagle/ttyloopdriver/README.md

 We also reprogram it to request 500mA from the USB port.

 There are two power supplies for the output.
-One is a custom switching power supply which, during SPACE, charges up a 1uF capacitor C2 to 120V.
-This provides the initial power to pull in the selector magnet, pushing 60mA through the huge 4H inductance of the magnet coils.
+One is a custom switching power supply which, during SPACE, charges up a pair of 1uF ceramic capacitors C2 and C11 to 120V.
+These are through-hole components because very large SMT capacitors have capactance which declines with voltage, which is unacceptable here.
+They're ceramics for low internal resistance.

+These caps provide the initial power to pull in the selector magnet, pushing 60mA through the huge (measured) at 5.5H inductance of the magnet coils.
-The other is a 12V supply U8 which provides sustaining current at 60mA once C2 has discharged.
-Both power supplies feed, through diodes D6 and D5, a solid-state relay U4.
+The other is a 12V supply U8 which provides sustaining current at 60mA once C2 and C11 have discharged.
+Both power supplies feed, through diodes D6, a solid-state relay U4.
 The relay is controlled by the transmit data line TxD from U3.

 The switching power supply consists of an oscillator and a